Jasilyn Charger: Dakota Access Pipeline

 In September 2016, Chief Arvol Looking Horse gave the youths a chanupa, a sacred ceremonial pipe that is a symbol of interwoven human community and nature, ancestors and living.
-Most importantly, the council declared the youth to be akicita, or "warriors for the people".
+Most importantly, the council declared the youth to be akicita, a Lakota term meaning something similar to "warriors for the people".

 In December 2016, the pipeline's needed easement was denied by the Army Corps of Engineers.
 David Archambault II, the chairman of the Standing Rock tribal government, thanked the runners for their activism.
 "When the youth ran to D.C., that's when this really got started."

 Return to Eagle Butte

 When Standing Rock disbanded in early 2017, Charger returned to Eagle Butte, couch-surfing with friends.
 They were pregnant but miscarried their son, and became depressed and suicidal.
 His death and burial reinforced their determination to protect the earth.
 They then decided to use their insights to engage in suicide prevention work as well as organize against the Keystone Pipeline.